lopcode/vips-ffm/README.md

 Supports a vast range of image formats, including HEIC, JXL, WebP, PNG, JPEG, and more.
 Pronounced "vips (like zips) eff-eff-emm".
 The project is relatively new, but aims to be production ready.
-Tested on macOS 14, Windows 11, and Linux (Ubuntu 24.04, Debian 12.1).
+Tested on macOS 14, Windows 11, and Linux (Ubuntu 24.04, Debian 12.1, with and without jemalloc).
 Should work on any architecture you can use libvips and Java on (arm64/amd64/etc).

 Uses the "Foreign Function & Memory API" ([JEP 454](https://openjdk.org/jeps/454)), and the "Class-File API" ([JEP 457](https://openjdk.org/jeps/457)) released in JDK 22.
 Built in such a way that it's usually the fastest image processing library available for Java.